English for Speakers of Other Languages (ESOL)

 0 credits, Fall/Winter/Spring/Summer

 Designed for returning students in the ESOL program at CCC.
-Students meet with their instructors to review their progress, revisit their goals, register for classes, and learn how to transition to other educational and training opportunities at the college and in other community programs.
+Students meet with faculty advisors to review their progress, revisit their goals, choose next term's classes, and learn how to transition to other educational and training opportunities at the college and in other community programs.
+This course is used administratively to identify returning students in the ESOL department.
 Required: Student Petition.